 This course is a half year course that meets every day.
-Students will work with paper mache, clay, wood, paper, and a variety of other media.
-Projects will be based on American crafts and folk art techniques.
+Students continue to build their skills working in 3-D with plaster, paper mache, clay, wire, wood, etc. The projects are based on specific artists and movements in history.
 Students will be graded on their daily effort, artwork, and written assignments.
 This course should be taken as a first or second advanced level course.